mdda/mdda.github.io/_posts/OSS/2019-07-22-gcp-move-instance.md

 # Unch, since this was not set for auto-delete
 {% endhighlight %}

+Check the metadata for the instance (before we delete it) ...
+It may well be worth saving this to a file :

 {% highlight bash %}
 gcloud compute instances describe ${INSTANCE_NAME} --zone ${ZONE_SRC}
 # NB: Will need to re-instate startup and shutdown scripts

 gcloud compute instances delete ${INSTANCE_NAME} --zone ${ZONE_SRC}
 {% endhighlight %}

+Snapshot the disks (assuming you've got one `BOOT` disk and one `DATA` disk, which seems like a reasonable set-up to me) :

 {% highlight bash %}
 gcloud compute disks snapshot ${DISK_BOOT} \